HammazAhmed2105/Prefetch-Analysis-Lab/index.md

 7. Analyzing each prefetch files
    In order to confirm how burpsuite is related to 7ZG.EXE, we will try to look at the 7GZ.EXE prefetch file, and search for the word "burpsuite", to see how it is referenced.
+In the below command, -k helps us search for the word burpsuite.

    ```powershell
       C:\DFIR_Tools\ZimmermanTools\net6\PECmd.exe -k burpsuite -f C:\Cases\Prefetch\7ZG.EXE-D9AA3A0B.pf